The FreshMenus Sample Pack for Senior Living

 A cycle menu is a set rotation of meals that repeats on a defined schedule — typically every four weeks.
 It gives dining teams a consistent structure for meal planning, procurement, and staff training, while ensuring residents experience regular variety without requiring the team to build a new menu from scratch each week.
 Most senior living communities use a 4-week cycle as the standard planning unit.

-Most senior living communities update their cycle menus quarterly to reflect seasonal ingredient availability and resident preference changes.
-At minimum, a full menu review should happen twice per year.
+Some senior living communities update their cycle menus quarterly to reflect seasonal ingredient availability and changes in resident preferences.
+At a minimum, a full menu review should happen twice per year.
 Communities that track resident feedback consistently — through surveys or server observation — tend to update more frequently and see stronger satisfaction scores as a result.

 An assisted living menu plan should account for common therapeutic diets including low-sodium, diabetic-friendly, heart-healthy, and texture-modified options.
 It should also include fields for individual resident dietary restrictions and allergen flags.
 While assisted living communities are not subject to the same CMS dietary regulations as skilled nursing facilities, state licensing requirements typically mandate that menus meet basic nutritional standards for resident populations.